lfoscari/kernel-mnist/README.txt

 $ nix-shell
 & python3 experiments.py

+When writing new tests or experimenting is imperative to set the seed for the RNG in PyTorch, because otherwise the model will be scrambled.
+Simply add the instruction torch.manual_seed(~~~).

 In the 'full' directory is possible to run a modified version of the algorithm on the whole MNIST dataset, technically also the version contained in MultilabelKernelPerceptron.py should work, but computes the